VUMC-VMAC/GWAS_QC/README.md

   - Sex should be coded as 1=male, 2=female, 0=unknown.
 - Reference panel files

-To run the part 1 script, run a singularity command similar to the one below, binding the paths to the necessary input files.
+To run the preimputation script, run a singularity command similar to the one below, binding the paths to the necessary input files.
 ```
 singularity exec --contain \
 	--bind /nobackup/h_vmac/mahone1/GWAS_QC/:/scratch \